donfaustinocortizone/Nashville96/README.md

 **Get bitmap accurate fonts**

-You can use [PixelPerfect](https://github.com/dumol/PixelPerfect) for that matter.
+You can copy the fonts from a default Windows installation and use [PixelPerfect](https://github.com/dumol/PixelPerfect) for that matter.

 **Windows icons**